Modpack and Resource Pack Installation Tutorial

 The suggested Resource Pack for SproteCraft is Mizuno's 16 Craft.
 Resource Pack choice is usually up to personal taste, however Mizuno's Pack offers a unique feature called CIT.With CIT, you can rename items with a specific code using an anvil and when placed inside a item frame, will make them appear as a 3D model.Here is a catalogue of those items.

-Download Mizuno's 16 Craft along with it's CIT counterpart and Invisible Item Frame.Once downloaded, open your %appdata% folder (much like what we did for the modpack installation) and navigate to the sprotecraft folder of your .technic modpacks.In your sprotecraft folder, you will drag and drop the compressed Mizuno's ZIP files into the resourcepacks folder.Once in game, you will see a tab called "Options..." in the ESC menu.
+Download Mizuno's 16 Craft along with it's CIT counterpart and Invisible Item Frame.Once downloaded, open Sprotecraft root directory by clicking the folder icon on the right panel in Prism Launcher.In the file explorer window, navigate to the "minecraft" folder.
+Drag 'n' drop the resource packs you've downloaded into the resourcepacks folder.When in game, you will see a tab called "Options..." in the ESC menu.
 Click it and then select the "Resource Packs...".
 Move over the three Mizuno's packs to the right side in the order as seen in the image.When it is finalized, your game will load the new textures in.
 This will take a bit of time.

 Shaders add realistic water, lighting and animations to Minecraft.
 Shaders are only for the beefiest of computers, due to their high resource demand, and for that reason, there is no official recommended shader for the server.BSL is featured in many self-taken screenshots on this site, but again since taste is subjective, you most likely already have a favourite if you typically use shaders.